yoav-klein/conan/use_export_sources/README.md

-# Sources and Recipe in Same Reopsitory
+# Sources and Recipe in Same Repository

 In the `create_hello_package` example, we've used sources from git.
 This is a typical use-case when you want to pack third-party libraries.